 One such reference as to the origin of languages comes from the Book of Genesis.
 According to the story, humanity was united after the Great Flood and began speaking a single language.
 Migrating from the east and thus arriving at the land of Shinar, they agree to build a city and tower.
 Upon seeing this, God confounds their speech so that they can no longer understand each other, and commences to scatter everyone around the world.

 The Invention of Writing

 The invention of writing can be traced back to 4000 BC.
 The Sumerians who lived in southern Mesopotamia (modern-day southern Iraq) introduced the first writing system to the world.
 Their descendants known as Sumero-Babylonians developed the timing system that we still use today, whereby an hour divided into 60 minutes is in turn divided into 60 seconds.

-As mentioned earlier, the amount of known languages is constantly declining.
+As mentioned earlier, ta number of known languages is constantly declining.
 But why?
 A key factor is in education.
 When a language ceases to be taught to young children, its rate of survival is very bleak.
 It can then be predicted with near certainty that it will not survive the death of the present native speakers.

 An example of this can be seen in North America where 165 indigenous languages exist.
 Only eight of these languages are spoken by 10,000 people and approximately 75 are spoken by a handful of mature aged people.
 What else can be concluded but that they will soon become extinct.